 Management's judgment in determining the adequacy of the allowance is based on evaluations of the collectibility of loans.
 These evaluations take into consideration such factors as changes in the nature and volume of the loan portfolio, current economic conditions that may affect the borrower's ability to pay, overall portfolio quality, and review of specific problem loans.
 In determining the adequacy of the allowance for loan losses, management uses a loan grading system that rates loans in ten different categories.
 Grades seven through ten are assigned allocations of loss based on the standard regulatory loss percentages set forth in the FDIC Interagency Policy Statement on the Allowance for Loan and Lease Losses issued in 1993.
 Loans graded one through six are allocated loss ranges based on historical loss experience for the previous five years.
-The combination of these results are compared quarterly to the recorded allowance for loan losses.
+The combination of these results are compared quarterly to the recorded allowance for loan losses and material deficiencies are adjusted by increasing the provision for loan losses.
 Management has a devoted internal loan review department that is independent of the lending function to challenge and corroborate the loan grading system and provide additional analysis in determining the adequacy of the allowance for loan losses and the future provisions for estimated loan losses.